 What is the Gustatory Sensory System?

-Gustatory is another big science word for the sense of taste.
-The senses of taste come from your mouth and go to the gustatory cortext of the brain, which is located in the frontal lob.
+Gustatory is the scientific word for the sense of taste.
+The senses of taste come from your mouth, and the papillae of the tongue, and go to the gustatory cortex of the brain, which is located in the frontal lob.

-The gustatory system senses the five main flavors of salty, sour, sweet, bitter, and umami (another funny sounding word for savory food).
+The gustatory system senses the five main flavors salty, sour, sweet, bitter, and umami (another funny-sounding word for savory food).

-Children who struggle with sensory processing challenges can also struggle with the gustatory, particuarly being picky eaters.
+Children who struggle with sensory processing challenges can also struggle with gustatory, particularly being picky eaters.

-Children with hyper-sensitive gustatory senses can also struggle with food temperature (food being too hot or too cold), textures, limit the types of food they eat based on these sensitivities, dislike brushing their teeth, and struggle with going to the dentist.
+Children with hyper-sensitive gustatory senses can also struggle with food temperature (food being too hot or too cold), and textures, which affect the types of food they eat based on these sensitivities.
+They can also dislike brushing their teeth, and struggle with going to the dentist.

-However children can also be hypo-sensitive to the gustatory sense, which may look like needing intense flavor in their food (needed high amounts of seasoning or condiments) or eating things that are not safe or appropriate (chewing and biting clothing, unsafe objects etc).
+However, children can also be hypo-sensitive to the gustatory sense, which may look like needing intense flavor in their food (high amounts of seasoning or condiments) or eating things that are not safe or appropriate (chewing and biting clothing, unsafe objects, etc).